 Rotary Wheel Garden

 The Rotary Wheel Garden in Greenfield Park was this club's gift to the City of Wilmington on our 50th anniversary in 1965.
 In the shape of a huge gear wheel, visible from the air, it is the world's largest Rotary emblem.
-In the years afterward, in collaboration with other Rotary Clubs that were founded after the garden was built, we have invested money and labor on improvements and maintenance.
+In the years afterward, in collaboration with other Rotary Clubs, most of them founded after the garden was built, we have invested money and labor on improvements and maintenance.
 This committee's purpose is to collaborate with those other Rotary Clubs as well as the city's Parks and Recreation department to maintain the garden and nearby park area.

 This committee identifies high school juniors from public and private schools in New Hanover County as participants in Wilmington's Rotary Youth Leadership Awards (RYLA) conference in December, and from them chooses participants for our Rotary District's RYLA Conference.
 That three-day retreat takes place each January at the Trinity Center in Pine Knoll Shores in Carteret County.
 Members of Wilmington's six Rotary Clubs select those top students during the half-day local RYLA session.
 It takes place at UNC-Wilmington.
 Students are nominated by their school guidance counselors.
 Participating clubs cover cost, including transportation, for the district event.